select/term-cheat/README.md

 ## Synopsis

-TermCheat is a searchable library of commands that you can copy remix and extend
+TermCheat is a searchable library of commands that you can copy remix and extend.

 ![TermCheat screenshot](img/Screenshot-TermCheat.png?raw=true)